 The letter continued with a playful laundry list of all the things Dad wanted to teach me when I grew up.
 Tennis—check.
 (My dad was a great tennis player.
 I got my rifle return thanks to him.)
 Drawing and design—check.
 (My dad could sketch anything he saw.
 He was the Bob Ross of pencil drawings.
 Me—not so much.)
 And, of course, building things.
 (Dad was forever puttering around in the garage.
 I never saw an actual completed project, but he spent countless hours constructing stuff.
 I, meanwhile, discovered my outlet in the kitchen.)

 The beauty of the letter is that it was hastily written.
 You could tell that Dad wrote—on hospital stationery, no less—whatever popped in his head.
-It was a conscious, semi-fluid stream of thought that was probably enhanced by coffee and adrenaline.
+It was a conscious, semi-fluid stream of thought that was probably enhanced by coffee, cigarettes and adrenaline.
 It was filled with cornball jokes and a frightening number of misspelled words.
 But it also had perfect, flawless penmanship.
 Dad was an analytical industrial engineer.
 Give him enough time and he could figure out the equation behind the time-space continuum.
 Words were an afterthought.
 Correctly spelled words, apparently, were a luxury.

 I barely made it halfway through before I was bawling.
 The fact Dad squirreled away this letter for 21 years without me finding it was a Christmas miracle.
 But he sure was proud of it—and me.
 (I didn’t count—but I think he used the word “proud” about a dozen times.)